RainbowMiner/RainbowMiner/README.md

 2. Add the directory of RainbowMiner to the exceptions of your antivirus program.
 Some miner cause false virus alerts.

 3. Right-click "Start.bat", choose "Run as administrator".
-Two windows will start, one contains RainbowMiner and the other will show the output of the running miners.
 <details>
 <summary>If windows prompts with "Windows protected your PC", click on "More info", then "Run anyway"</summary>